Resignation Letter for Going Back To School (Best Samples)

 • You should send your letter through formal channels, not social media or text.
 Such methods appear unprofessional.

-• When offering assistance, do not give unrealistic promises to complete tasks that you know you cannot complete within the notice period you have given.
+• When offering assistance, do not make unrealistic promises to complete tasks that you know you cannot complete within the notice period you have given.

-• Since you should leave on good terms, avoid leaving negative reviews on your colleagues and superiors.
+• Since you should leave on good terms, avoid leaving negative reviews for your colleagues and superiors.

 • Avoid asking about your final dues when writing your letter, as the information is available in your contract.